Network Protocols: From Specification to Practice

 5 142.250.185.78 (142.250.185.78) 14.234 ms 13.891 ms 14.012 ms

-Implementation Hints: The clever trick: send packets with TTL=1, then TTL=2, then TTL=3, etc. Each router decrements TTL and when it hits 0, the router sends back an ICMP Time Exceeded message.
-This reveals each hop.
-The challenge is correlating responses to requests (use UDP port numbers or ICMP sequence numbers as identifiers).
+Implementation Hints: Send packets with TTL=1, then TTL=2, then TTL=3, etc. Each router decrements TTL and when it hits 0, the router sends ICMP Time Exceeded.
+Correlate responses using UDP ports or ICMP sequence numbers.

 Learning milestones: